-NEW YORK (AP) — New York City prosecutors say a 75-year-old man beat his wife to death because she served him lentils for dinner instead of the goat he was craving.
+NEW YORK (AP) — New York City prosecutors said a 75-year-old man beat his wife to death because she served him lentils for dinner instead of the goat he was craving.

 Defense attorney Julie Clark admitted that Hussein beat his wife, but said he is guilty of only manslaughter because he didn’t intend to kill her.

-According to the New York Post (http://bit.ly/1toP3pp ), Clark said wife beating is customary in Hussein’s native Pakistan.
+According to the New York Post (http://bit.ly/1toP3pp ), Clark said wife beating is customary in Pakistan.

 “He comes from a culture where he thinks this is appropriate conduct, where he can hit his wife,” Clark said in her opening statements at the Brooklyn state Supreme Court bench trial.
 “He culturally believed he had the right to hit his wife and discipline his wife.”